rwth-afu/raspager-proxy/README.md

 all required dependencies and it can be used for starting the service right away.

 ## Configuration and running the service
-The proxy service expects a configuration file _proxy.properties_ with the following contents:
+The proxy service expects a configuration file (let's call it `proxy.properties`) with the following contents:

 ```
 # Name of this connection profile